Carinsurance.com Insights

 Rates based on driver profile, history and habits in Arizona

-A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
-In Arizona, a DUI conviction lead to increased rates and you may see a rate hike of up to 64% as insurers categorize you as a high-risk driver.
+Having a DUI, speeding ticket or being at fault in an accident can substantially increase your insurance rates.
+In Arizona, a DUI conviction often results in higher premiums and you may see an increase of up to 64% as insurers perceive you as a high-risk driver.

 If you get caught speeding in Arizona, your car insurance rates will increase by 38% when you renew your policy.
 Typically, you’ll pay the increased premiums for three years.
 But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.